Osbond/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly shows the current directory with a long format, showing the user and group Ids numerically and also showing hidden files.
 6-firstdirectory creates a directory named my_first_directory in the tmp directory 6-firstdirectory creates a directory named my_first_directory in the tmp directory, This is done after the file was created with the script
+7-movethatfile is used to move the file etty from tmp to tmp/my_first_directory